Services

 - Minor guardian nomination (if applicable)

-An Advance Healthcare Directive (or Advance Medical Directive) is a vital part of any estate plan, and in Virginia it includes a Medical Power of Attorney and a Living Will in one simple document.
-This allow you to clearly communicate your medical wishes in the event you are unable to speak for yourself—whether due to illness, injury, or incapacity, and allows you to designate a trusted person to make medical decisions on your behalf if you are unable to do so.
+An Advance Healthcare Directive is a key part of any estate plan.
+In Virginia, this document combines both a Medical Power of Attorney and a Living Will, allowing you to clearly communicate your medical wishes while also designating someone you trust to make decisions on your behalf if needed.

 Comprehensive Estate Plan